wso2/docs-is/en/identity-server/5.9.0/docs/learn/configuring-multifactor-authentication.md

 1. [Download WSO2 Identity Server](https://wso2.com/identity-and-access-management/).

+2. Add the following configurations to the `deployment.toml` file found in the `<IS_HOME>/repository/conf` folder.
+        ```toml
+        [authentication.authenticator.sms_otp]
+        name ="SMSOTP"
+        enable=true

+        [authentication.authenticator.sms_otp.parameters]
+        SMSOTPAuthenticationEndpointURL= "smsotpauthenticationendpoint/smsotp.jsp"
+        SMSOTPAuthenticationEndpointErrorPage= "smsotpauthenticationendpoint/smsotpError.jsp"
+        MobileNumberRegPage = "smsotpauthenticationendpoint/mobile.jsp"
+        RetryEnable = true
+        ResendEnable = true
+        BackupCode = true
+        SMSOTPEnableByUserClaim = true
+        SMSOTPMandatory = false
+        CaptureAndUpdateMobileNumber = true
+        SendOTPDirectlyToMobile = false
+        redirectToMultiOptionPageOnFailure = false
+        ```

+    !!! info
+        For more information about these configurations, see [Configuring SMS OTP](../../learn/configuring-sms-otp).

-2. Download the certificate of the SMS provider by going to the SMS provider's website on your browser, and clicking the HTTPS trust icon on the address bar.
+3. Download the certificate of the SMS provider by going to the SMS provider's website on your browser, and clicking the HTTPS trust icon on the address bar.

-    In this scenario, we are using Vonage as the SMS provider.
-Go to [Vonage][https://www.vonage.com/communications-apis/], and click the padlock next to the URL on Chrome and download the certificate.
+    In this scenario, we are using Nexmo as the SMS provider.
+Go to [Nexmo][https://www.nexmo.com], and click the padlock next to the URL on Chrome and download the certificate.

-3. Navigate to the `<IS_HOME>/repository/resources/security` directory via the terminal and import the downloaded certificate into the WSO2 IS client keystore.
+4. Navigate to the `<IS_HOME>/repository/resources/security` directory via the terminal and import the downloaded certificate into the WSO2 IS client keystore.

     ``` bash
-    keytool -importcert -file <CERTIFICATE_FILE_PATH> -keystore client-truststore.jks -alias "Vonage"
+    keytool -importcert -file <CERTIFICATE_FILE_PATH> -keystore client-truststore.jks -alias "Nexmo"
     ```

-4. You are prompted to enter the keystore password.
+5. You are prompted to enter the keystore password.
 The default client-truststore.jks password is **wso2carbon**.

-    !!! info
-        For more information about these configurations, see [Configuring SMS OTP](../../learn/configuring-sms-otp).

 ## Enable SMSOTP